staltz/xstream/README.md

 #### Arguments:

-- `input: Array|Promise|Observable` The input to make a stream from.
+- `input: Array|PromiseLike|Observable` The input to make a stream from.

 #### Returns:  Stream